 Wow With Watercolor

 Mimic the ever-changing colors of the sky with a gorgeous watercolor invitation suite.
-To up the carefree factor, keep lettering lowercase and pick a font that resembles hand lettering.
+To boost the carefree factor, keep lettering lowercase and pick a font that resembles hand lettering.

 Play With Feathers

-While a more formal invitation might stick to a stricter color set, you’ll better capture the vibe of your boho wedding by expanding your palette.
+While a more formal invitation might stick to a stricter color set, you’ll better capture the vibe of your bohemian wedding by expanding the palette.
 Let each insert take on its own happy hue, and you’ll wind up with a delightful, free-spirited suite.

-The easy, natural slopes of desert sand dunes are a perfect motif for a boho wedding invite.
-Done in bright pops of color and paired with modern acrylic, the suite style sets a playful, energetic tone for the festivities to come.
+The easy, natural slopes of desert sand dunes are a perfect motif for a boho wedding invitation.
+Done in bright pops of color and paired with modern acrylic, the style sets a playful, energetic tone for the festivities to come.

 Opt for Deckled Edges

-The rougher, uneven cut of this deckled-edge suite feels more organic and handmade than a crisp, straight line.
-The style works especially well for a boho-meets-vintage aesthetic, or for a wedding taking place at a historic venue.
+The rougher, uneven cut of this deckled-edge design feels more organic and handmade than a crisp, straight line.
+The style works especially well for a boho-meets-vintage aesthetic or for a wedding taking place at a historic venue.

-For their Mexico City wedding, Katrina Oluremi Bello Debela and Samson Mazengia Debela looked to an event that occurred in the same locale over 40 years earlier: the 1968 Olympics.
-That year’s iconic logo design inspired a retro font choice for the couple’s wedding stationery, which looks fresh and modern when paired with bold photography.
+For their Mexico City wedding, this couple looked to an event that occurred in the same locale over 40 years earlier: the 1968 Olympics.
+That year’s iconic logo design inspired a retro font choice for this wedding stationery, which looks fresh and modern when paired with bold photography.

 Incorporate Leather Accents

 Want to add a luxe touch to your stationery without making it feel too formal?
 Consider textured leather.
-In this stationery suite for a Texas wedding, all of the enclosure cards were delivered in a hand-punched leather envelope, which could later double as a keepsake holder—or even as a small clutch for a night out.
-Another boho-leaning idea to steal from this suite: the custom bandana save-the-date.
+All of the enclosure cards in this suite were delivered in a hand-punched leather envelope, which could later double as a keepsake holder or even as a small clutch.
+And let's not forget about the custom bandana save-the-date.

 Experiment With Shapes

-Many pre-designed wedding invitations are designed with a rectangular shape.
-For a fun deviation that still feels polished, opt for square and circular stationery instead.
-When done in muted brights, the not-too-stuffy-but-not-too-casual design is perfect for a cocktail attire event.
+Many pre-designed wedding invitations are designed with rectangular shapes.
+For a fun deviation that still feels polished, opt for square and circular stationery.
+When done in muted brights, this design is perfect for a cocktail-attire event.

 Follow Your Stars

-Constellation and zodiac themes are still trending hot for boho weddings, and a moody showing of stars and sky is the perfect theme for your stationery.
-If you’ll be personalizing the design, consider incorporating constellations for the star signs of you and your partner as a subtle nod to your other-worldly love.
+Constellation and zodiac themes are still hot for boho weddings, and a moody showing of stars and sky is the perfect theme for your invites.
+If you’ll be personalizing the design, consider incorporating constellations for the star signs of you and your partner as a subtle nod to your otherworldly love.

-For a minimalist twist on the boho look, mix clean fonts with a paired-down color palette and a barely-there emboss of a tropical plant leaf.
-The look will feel modern and low-fuss but still convey high style.
+For a minimalist twist on the bohemian look, mix clean fonts with a pared-down color palette and a barely-there emboss of a tropical plant leaf.
+The look will feel modern and low-fuss but still convey sophistication.

 Go Big on Calligraphy

-The easy, organic loops and trills of calligraphy bring an element of romance to any stationery suite.
-By making hand-written moments the focus of your stationery and minimizing other adornments, you’ll also give your suite an easy-going feel that pairs perfectly with a boho celebration.
+The easy, organic loops and trills of calligraphy bring an element of romance to any suite.
+By making hand-written moments the focus of your design and minimizing other adornments, you’ll also give your stationery an easy-going feel that pairs perfectly with a boho celebration.

-Monstera and palm leaves aren’t the only greenery option to add to your invites!
+Monstera and palm leaves aren’t the only greenery options to add to your invites.
 If you’re marrying in a desert locale, consider incorporating cacti instead.